intuition-dev/INTUITION2/PERSPECTIVES/slides/3_conclusion/MGR.md

 * JSX.
 Takes declarative lang into procedural.
 * No LAM(+P)
 * Front end team separate from native mobile team.
+* There are developers detached from customer or from business value

 Question: you are conducting an interview a candidate, they know CSS Frameworks, passed an oral exam (ex: When to use Absolute).
 Please estimate time to write back end and middleware REST API service + User auth(join/password reset, etc) for 6 pages/screens.
-With  ORM, cache, secured edge distributed servers.
+With  ORM, cache, secured edge distributed servers, CORS.
 Assume 5 api calls per page/screen.
 Estimate how long that would take you?
 - Meta developer answer: 0 time.

 A developer boasts: we can make this faster!